linebender/linebender.github.io/content/blog/2024-05-23-linebender-roadmap.md

 What follows is a comprehensive summary of what exactly we're planning to do.
 We've tried to focus on blockers, where a missing feature in one project is stalling progress on other projects, because those are the hardest barriers to coordination, and we wanted to take advantage of being in the same room together to knock them down.

+This is a snapshot of the project status at the time we're writing this.
+It includes some work we already finished since RustNL, but will not be updated when further work finishes.

 ## Vello